Fasih-official/Flutter-Web-Sample-Project/README.md

 5) Put it --no-sound-null-safety in the additional & attach args
 6) Run the Project

 ## Still facing issues ???
-Feel free to contact me at bcs.f15.04@gmail.com
+Feel free to contact me at bcs.f15.04@gmail.com or PPH: https://www.peopleperhour.com/freelancer/technology-programming/fasih-ud_din-android-flutter-developer-ywwwwwv